 • Names of objects detected in the image using a visual classifier”

 The importance of keywords on Pinterest is nothing new.
 The better you align your main keywords in all of the above text sources, the easier it will be for Pinterest to make the relevant connections.
 To increase your chances of showing up in a Related Pin feed, and thus boost your CTR, you must pin new content daily.
-Pinterest favors "fresh" content (7 days old or less).
+Pinterest favours “fresh” content (7 days old or less).

 To increase your CTR with Related Pins: